ordina-jworks/ordina-jworks.github.io/_posts/2018-04-26-Spring-Cloud-Contract-meet-Pact.md

 Consumer-driven contract tests are actually integration tests that are targetting your API, whether it's REST-based or messaging-based.
 Imagine you're working on an application that exposes its data using a REST API.
 Another team is using your exposed data for some functionality that they are providing.
-In order to guarantee that the functionality of the other team their application doesn't break if we make changes to our API, we create a contract between the 2 teams.
+In order to guarantee that the functionality of the other team their application doesn't break if we make changes to our API, we create a contract between the two teams.
-Key in this setup is that the contracts that are defined by the consumer of your API instead of the developer that wrote the implementation of a certain functionality.
+Key in this setup is that the contracts are defined by the consumer of your API instead of the developer that wrote the implementation of a certain functionality.
 With this aproach we can generate tests using the consumer-driven contracts (CDCs) and verify whether or not we're going to break some functionality from our consumer's application in case we apply some changes to our API.
 You can find a couple of interesting and useful links on the bottom of this post which go further into detail.

-With Spring Cloud Contract we could already define groovy contracts which were packaged as a jar and uploaded to your artifact repository like Nexus or Artifactory.
+With Spring Cloud Contract we could already define Groovy contracts which were packaged as a jar and uploaded to your artifact repository like Nexus or Artifactory.
 Great, but that meant that we could only use these contracts between two parties that both are using a JVM language.

 What if the consumer of our API is a NodeJS or .NET microservice, or even an Angular application?